bruhmoment3124/practice/README.md

-# Practice-C
+# Practice-Programming
-All my C practices
+All my programming practices